 A measure of ability to delineate, detail, or distinguish between nearly equal values of quantity.
 Also referred to as “threshold” – lowest level of valid measurement.

 The time required for the output of a transducer to increase from zero to some specified percentage of its final value when excited by a step change in measurand.

-The time required for the output of a transducer to rise from a small percentage of its final value to a large percentage of its final value as a result of a step change of input measurand.
+The length of time required for the output of an instrument to rise from a small percentage of its final value to a large percentage of its final value as a result of a step change of input measurand.
 Usually assumed to be between 10% and 90% of the final value.

 SEALED (or SEALED GAGE) PRESSURE